HealthQ icon

 Program Evaluation seeks to understand the program appropriateness, effectiveness and progress made, through defining qualitative and quantitative measures to measure activities, outputs and outcomes.
 It involves collecting and analysing data to make informed decisions about improvements and future implementations.

-HealthQ’s philosophical approach to evaluation is embedded in developmental evaluation (to ensure a learning approach) supplemented with realist thinking within each learning cycle (to ensure context is appropriately considered).
+We've completed health program evaluations across Australia to provide insights and learnings that shape program delivery and improve program outcomes.
+Our approach to evaluation is embedded in developmental evaluation (to ensure a learning approach) supplemented with realist thinking within each learning cycle (to ensure context is appropriately considered).
 In combination, this allows for frequent learning as well as the development of recommendations that have the program in mind.
+Development evaluation is perfectly suited to pilots and programs that have just been formed.

 At HealthQ, we understand that navigating the National Disability Insurance Scheme (NDIS) can feel complex, particularly when it comes to audits, registration, and ongoing compliance.
 As a trusted consulting partner, we’re here to simplify the process and empower you with the clarity and confidence you need to meet your NDIS obligations.
 Whether you're seeking initial registration or preparing for an upcoming re-accreditation audit, our experienced consultants offer tailored support every step of the way.